vialliw/Hyperion_Data_Science_Bootcamp/jupyter-setup-guide.md

-# Best Practices in Setting Up Jupyter Notebook in Windows
+# Setting Up Jupyter Notebook in Windows and Best Practices

 This guide walks through the process of setting up and running Jupyter Notebook in Windows, including virtual environment setup.